Artiick/Forza-Motorsport-Ultimate/README.md

 (HUGH, "Reading" I know right.
 The forbidden technique)

-PS: Yes when you download it it'll be the usual GitHub .zip + Motorsport Ultimate's .zip.
-Sorry it's an inconvenience I know.
-It's to ensure the tutorials work correctly.
-I'll change and fix them with next updates so you guys don't have to unzip twice.

 With that out the way.
 Here's a couple of preview Gameplays:

 Gameplay Preview